 - Managed as a first class asset with transparency on ownership, lineage, and provenance.

-The GS Data Lake is being built to store ALL the data in the firm in one accessible place, where it can be rapidly analyzed for business purposes using a hosted query service.
+The GS Data Lake is being built to handle ALL the data in the firm in an accessible registry, where it can be rapidly analyzed for business purposes using hosted query services.

 Data Lake Users